higj/pimd-b/README.md

 * `random` (default): samples random positions in each Cartesian direction from a uniform distribution on the interval $[-L/2, L/2]$, where $L$ is the linear size of the system.
 * `xyz(<filename>.xyz)`: initializes the coordinates based on the provided `.xyz` file.
 A given particle is initialized at the same location across all imaginary time-slices (beads).
-* `xyz(<filename_format>)`: if a [python-style formatted string](https://docs.python.org/3/tutorial/inputoutput.html) is provided, the indices of the imaginary time-slices (starting with 1 as per LAMMPS convention) will be substituted as the format argument and the imaginary time-slices will be initialized from the files with the resulting names.
+* `xyz(<filename_format>)`: if a [python-style formatted string](https://docs.python.org/3/tutorial/inputoutput.html) is provided, the indices of the imaginary time-slices (starting with either 0 or 1, based on the available files) will be substituted as the format argument and the imaginary time-slices will be initialized from the files with the resulting names.

 Similarly, the `initial_velocity` option gives the user the ability to initialize the bead velocities.
 Three options are evailable as of now: